 4. Sky blue (PANTONE 2915)

 Sky blue is a placid and the most commonly used shade of blue.
-It can be used by companies to give the customers a reassuring and uplifting experience.
-Sly blue can be used by colors like dusky pink and beige to form a charming color palette.
+It can be used by companies to give customers a reassuring and uplifting experience.
+Sly blue can be used with colors like dusky pink and beige to form a charming color palette.

 5. Nighttime blue (PANTONE 294)